obsfx/nextjs-bundled-data-observer/README.md

 # NextJS 13+ Bundled Data Observer Chrome Extension

 🔍 A chrome extension to observe bundled data to the client from a NextJS application.
-You need NextJS `13` or higher
+You need NextJS `13` or higher.